cslarsen/mickey-scheme-historic/README.md

 Note that if you use a C++ compiler with the above code, you must prefix the function with `extern "C"` to avoid the infamous C++ name-mangling.

-Now, compiling this should ideally be straightforward, something á la
+To compile this, do something à la

-    gcc -shared -Imickey-include/ mickey-uname.c \
+    gcc -shared -fPIC -I<mickey path> mickey-uname.c \
-        -lmickey-api -o libmickey-uname.so
+        -L<mickey path> -lmickey -o libmickey-uname.so

-Unfortunately, I've not made a proper mickey library yet, so you actually have to include all the object files.
-See the Makefile for details.

-Anyway, after compilation you've got a libmickey-uname.so file.
+This should give you a libmickey-uname.so file.
 To load this file from Mickey, we have to start mickey and then import the `(mickey dynamic-library)` library.

     csl$ ./mickey